10A. What is the difference between the Auto-spike system and other systems such as Spike Belt?

 B. Auto-Spike can be reloaded with spikes.

-C. Its just like all the others.
+C. It is just like all the others.

 10B.
 What does the acronym A.L.E.C. stand for?

-A. Auto Lock extended configuration.
+A. Auto Lock Extended Configuration.

 B. Lock means the system stays locked open, unlike other brands which tangle, land unextended, or collapse as they move.